Kubernetes Lifecycle Intelligence

 EOL Risk Score™

-Kubernetes 1.31 has been end of life since January 13, 2026 — over four months.
-If you're still running 1.31, you're two full minor versions behind the current supported releases.
+Kubernetes 1.31 has been end of life since November 11, 2025 — about nine months.
+If you're still running 1.31, you're three minor versions behind the oldest supported release.
 Kubernetes moves fast.
-Four months of unpatched CVEs in a cluster orchestration platform is a meaningful security gap.
+Nine months of unpatched CVEs in a cluster orchestration platform is a meaningful security gap.

 Target version: Upgrade directly to 1.35 or 1.36.
 At two versions behind, plan for potential API deprecation issues and test thoroughly in a staging environment first.